kubernetes/community/events/community-meeting.md

 ### Requirements

-This meeting is the largest meeting in the community, and is attended by many people, therefore we ask that you _prepare ahead of time_ and not waste this opportunity.
+This meeting has a large number of attendees.
+Out of respect for their time, we ask that you be fully prepared for your demo.
+Make sure slides are clear if applicable, and the link to them is posted in the meeting agenda.
+Also, if you are doing a live coding demo, please make sure it has a reasonable chance of completing within the allotted time box.

-- Your demo MUST NOT be a commercial pitch and MUST be related to Kubernetes.
-Commercial software and services can be demo'ed but _keep it classy_ and relevant to the audience.
+- Your demo should provide clear, valuable information to the community without being commercial in nature.
+Typical sales pitches are not permitted, and could potentially alienate your audience.
+Commercial software and services can be demo'ed, but a prior discussion with the community team is advised to ensure a positive experience.
-- You MUST show up to the community meeting _10 minutes_ prior to the start to test your audio and screensharing with the hosts.
-If you are not present on time, you will _lose your spot_ and be kicked back to the end of the demo queue.
+- You are required to show up 10 minutes before the meeting to verify your audio and screensharing capabilities with the hosts.
+If you cannot make and keep this commitment, you will not be allowed to proceed with your demo until such time you can.
-- You MUST also commit to being available the week before your demo date in case there is an issue with that week's demo.
+- You also required to commit to being available the week before your demo date in case there is an issue with that week's demo.
-- The use of a headset or other high quality gear is _strongly_ recommended, typing from the same laptop you are speaking into is distracting
+- The use of a headset or other high-quality audio equipment is strongly encouraged.
+Typing on a laptop while using the system microphone is distracting, so please insulate your microphone from key noises.
 - Ensure you are presenting from a quiet environment.
-- If you run out of time and your demo is a smashing hit we encourage you to schedule follow on events.
+- If you run out of time while performing your demo, you may ask the audience if they would like a follow-up at a subsequent meeting.
+If there is enthusiastic support, the community team will help schedule a continuation.

 ## SIG Updates